Do Go On - 407 - The Real Pocahontas

 And we love him.

-I say that with love and we wish him well with a full awareness that he's not here to defend himself.
-Yeah, it doesn't feel right.
-Doesn't know.
+With a full awareness that he's not here to defend himself.

-Where is I just won't turn that microphone?
 He's swearing black and blue.

-Pagan-Hontas' uncle.
-Writing about the encounter a few months later, Smith recalled a great feast followed by a long talk
+Writing about the encounter a few months later,

-with Powertown, presumably through the teenage interpreter,
+presumably through the teenage interpreter

 Smith had handed over to strangers.

-Do that boy.
+Do you know their boy.

-rule of the town of Kappa,
+He offered Smith rule of the town of Capahosic.

-which was.
 That's so generous.

 Yeah, which was close to his capital.

-And in Encyclopedia Virginia, Margaret Williamson Huber
+And in Encyclopedia, Virginia, Margaret Williamson Huber,

-was hoping to keep Smith and his man nearby
+theorised that this decision from Powhatan was hoping to keep Smith and his man nearby

 and better under control.